svondenstein/BakeryExample/README.md

 ## Licensing

 The code in class ThreadID is not mine, and was given in the textbook The Art of Multiprocessor Programming by Maurice Herlihy & Nir Shavit.
+This program was created as an assignment for CSC 4585 - Multicore Programming at LSU.